 The free-form postal address of the user, in a sequence of printable strings, each representing a line of text.
+It corresponds to the printable-address of UnformattedPostalAddress of X.411.

 Postal Code

 The postal code for the geographical area in which the user takes delivery of physical messages.
 It identifies the area relative to the country that the Postal Country Name attribute denotes.
 Its values are defined by the postal administration of that country.